Consumer and Community Advisory Committee

 Current Deputy Chair, CCAC

-Sam brings a service-user perspective and social justice approach to mental health research, education, and service design.
+Sam brings a consumer perspective and social justice approach to mental health research, education, and service design.
 She brings lived expertise to mental health research governance.
 Applying the tenet of 'nothing about us without us', Sam advocates for meaningful participation at all levels of study design; academic tenure by people with a lived experience of mental distress; and sharing power between researchers, academic clinicians and people who use mental health services to increase the effectiveness of research processes and outcomes.
 Sam is a lived experience educator and facilitator with extensive experience in consumer advocacy, peer education and consultancy roles in NSW and nationally.
 She completed the Primary Health Care Research, Evaluation & Development program and is a member of the Independent Advisory Board for the ALIVE National Centre for Mental Health Research Translation.

 Shyamsundar (Shyam) Muthuramalingam